martins1930/jettyMulti/README.md

 Features added to the jetty plugin:
 * Jetty 8 embedded
 * Run multiple war in a single Jetty instance
+* You can utilize Servlets (in your project) with @WebServlet annotation

 Also support hot deploy of declared dependents war and the project as the Jetty Plugin: http://www.gradle.org/docs/current/dsl/org.gradle.api.plugins.jetty.JettyRun.html